 Giant Manta Ray Facts

 - Perhaps most notably, the surprising animal typically known by the common name of the Giant Manta Ray remains quite aptly named.
-This holds true due to the impressive fact that it presently constitutes the largest variety of ray known to exist.
+This holds true due to the impressive fact that it presently constitutes the largest variety of ray known to exist anywhere on the planet.

-- The supremely impressive animal also sometimes goes by the alternate common name of the Giant oceanic manta ray.
+- The supremely impressive animal also sometimes goes by the alternate common name of the Giant oceanic manta ray in parts of its range.
 Its scientific name, meanwhile, remains that of Mobula birostris.
-By any name, though, it’s a truly remarkable work of Nature.
+By any name, though, it remains a truly remarkable work of Nature.

-- The species also lists as a member of the Mobulidae Family, in scientific classification.
-Prior to 2017, though, scientists placed it in the genus Manta.
+- The breathtaking species also lists as a member of the Mobulidae Family, in scientific classification.
+Prior to the year 2017, though, scientists placed it within the genus Manta.
 Newer DNA testing, however, placed it in the genus Mobula.
 It therefore received a new name.

 - For the moment, the IUCN lists the magnificent Giant Manta Ray as Vulnerable.
 This rating appears on the organizations’ published Red List of Threatened Species.
-This ranking further occurs partly due to a wide variety of factors, unfortunately.
+This highly lamentable ranking further occurs partly due to an notably wide variety of factors, unfortunately.

-- These include a recent increase of its targeting in commercial fishing practices, largely due to a rise in its popularity in traditional Chinese medicine.
+- These reasons for its situation currently include a recent increase of its targeting in commercial fishing practices, largely due to a rise in its popularity in traditional Chinese medicine.
 Accidental bycatch also continues to represent a further danger to the magnificent animal.

-- This holds true due to the fact that this frequently traps large numbers of the species.
-However, the powerful creature also now faces the same threat species around the world are dealing with.
-That’s the ongoing and escalating threat of climate change.
+- This holds true due to the fact that this practice frequently traps large numbers of the amazing species.
+However, the powerful creature also now faces the same threat all species around the world are dealing with.
+That’s the ongoing and still escalating threat of climate change.

 Related Articles